Quasiregular cobordism theorem: Applications

-It was generally expected that the complexity of the branched set and a high local index on a large set may drive up the distortion of a quasiregular map.
-Martio, Rickman, and V\"ais\"al\"a conjectured \cite{MRV} in 1971 that: \begin{quote} \emph{For $n\ge 3$ and $\sK\ge 1$, there exists a constant $c=c(n,\sK)\ge 1$ having the property that, for any quasiregular mapping $f\colon \R^n \to \R^n$, the set $E_f=\{ x\in \R^n \colon i(x,f) \ge c\}$ does not have accumulation points.} \end{quote} Here $i(x,f)$ is the local index of the map $f$ at a point $x\in \R^n$.
+It was generally expected that the complexity of branched sets and the high local index on a large set will drive up the distortion of a quasiregular map.
+Martio, Rickman, and V\"ais\"al\"a conjectured \cite{MRV} in 1971 that: \begin{quote} \emph{Given $n\ge 3$ and $\sK\ge 1$, there exists a constant $c=c(n,\sK)\ge 1$ having the property: for any $\sK$-quasiregular mapping $f\colon \R^n \to \R^n$, the set $E_f=\{ x\in \R^n \colon i(x,f) \ge c\}$ does not have accumulation points.} \end{quote} Here $i(x,f)$ is the local index of the map $f$ at a point $x\in \R^n$.

-Rickman's local index theorem \cite{Rickman-AASF} provides a counterexample in dimension $n=3$ to this conjecture.
-Rickman shows that there exist a constant $\sK\ge 1$ and $\sK$-quasiregular maps $\bS^3\to \bS^3$ of arbitrarily large degree whose branch sets contain Cantor sets with the aforementioned property.
-Using Theorem \ref{intro-thm:mixing_short}, we construct counterexamples in all dimensions $n\geq 3$.
+Rickman's local index theorem \cite{Rickman-AASF} provides a counterexample to this conjecture in dimension $n=3$.
+Applying Theorem \ref{intro-thm:qrcobordism}, we obtain counterexamples, similar to Rickman's, for dimension $n\geq 3$.